wp-plugins/feed-media-player/readme.txt

 == Installation ==

-1. Install the feed-media-player via the WordPress.org directory or by uploading the feed-media-player.zip to your server.
+1. Install the Music Player via the WordPress.org directory or by uploading the feed-media-player.zip to your server.
 1. The plugin will immediately add music to your site upon activation.
 1. Follow the instructions that come up after activating the plugin to create